marcinc81/and-loader/README.md

 `.get('/1').then().get('/2').end().get('/3').run()` - `/2` last, when `/1` & `/3` got responses

 ## Tracking progress
-`run` method contains optional parameter: `status`.
-Use it to track loading progress!
+Use `watch` method or `run` with optional parameter `cb`.
+Registered function will be called when status is changed.
 See example below:

 ```
 andLoader()